Updated April 2026

 Switching or Renewing Your Landlord Insurance

 Switching landlord insurance providers can save hundreds of dollars per year.
-Here's how to do it safely.
+Here is how to do it safely.

 Get Estimates Before Renewal

 Start comparing quotes 2-4 weeks before your renewal date.
-Don't auto-renew without checking the market - research shows significant price gaps between the cheapest and most expensive landlord policies for the same property.
+Do not auto-renew without checking the market - there are often significant price differences between providers for the same property.

 Compare Like for Like

-Ensure quotes include the same cover levels - especially tenant damage limits, loss of rent caps, and meth contamination cover.
+Ensure estimates include the same cover levels - especially tenant damage limits, loss of rent periods, and liability caps.
 A cheaper policy with lower limits may not provide adequate protection.

 Arrange New Cover First